gnetscher/radar/src/README.md

 ```

 This script will save images to a folder called vis_output, where each image contains overlaid detections and ground truths.
-This will be done on all the sleeplab videos
+This will be done on all the sleeplab videos.
+This script also returns the mean AP for the predictions made by our pretrained model.
+Our current results show a meanAP of 72.69

 ### Pretrained Models